rchikhi/2022-pangenome-aws/PartB.md

     bin/bwa index chm13.draft_v1.1.fasta.gz

 Already this step takes much time (a few dozens of minutes at least).
-We could skip ahead and download a pre-made BAM alignment directly, like this:
+So you can either keep it running (in a tmux terminal in the background) or just kill it after a few minutes.
+The point is to realize that it's slow..
+One thing we could do, is skip ahead and download a pre-made BAM alignment directly, like this:

     aws s3 --no-sign-request cp s3://human-pangenomics/T2T/CHM13/assemblies/alignments/chm13.draft_v1.1.pcrfree.bam .